smoonen/ibmcloud-vpc-vmware/README.md

   - `allowed_ips` - a list of allowed IPs for your bastion VSI
 - `inventory.ps1` - you must create this file as well; inventory for PowerShell
 - [vpc_lib.py](vpc_lib.py) - contains a helper class for rudimentary idempotency; defaults to London
-- [templates/vcsa-deploy.json](templates/vcsa-deploy.json) - Jinja2 template for VCSA install JSON
 - [start-ssh.ps1](start-ssh.ps1) - Helper script to start SSH and ESXi shell services on hosts
+- [terraform.tf](terraform.tf) - needed to install NSX provider
+- `templates/`
+  - [templates/vcsa-deploy.json](vcsa-deploy.json) - Jinja2 template for VCSA install JSON
+  - [templates/variables.tf](variables.tf) - will be used to generate Terraform variables

 ### Scripts (in order)
 1. [create-vpc.py](create-vpc.py) - create a VPC and networks; after completion you should add the output to `inventory.py`